Caramel — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store homemade caramel in an airtight container at room temperature for up to two weeks.
-For longer storage, refrigerate for up to a month or freeze for up to three months.
-Store-bought caramel candies should be stored in a cool, dry place.
+Store homemade caramel in an airtight container at room temperature for up to one month.
+For extended storage, refrigerate it for up to one month or freeze for up to six months.
+Store-bought caramel candies should be kept in a cool, dry area.

 Health benefits